zslayton/mai/README.md

   fn on_frame_received(&mut self, message: String) {
     println!("Received a message: '{}'", &message.trim_right());
   }
-  fn on_closed(&mut self, token: Token) {
+  // Our TcpStream or UnixStream has been closed fn on_closed(&mut self, token: Token) {
     println!("Connection closed. {:?}", token);
   }